sibyllinesoft/lens/README.md

 `lens config init` and review the [configuration reference](docs/configuration.md) for all available options.
 Environment variables prefixed with `LENS_` override file values.

+### HTTP Authentication

+The HTTP API is protected by a lightweight token-based middleware.
+Configure it with either environment variables (`LENS_HTTP__AUTH__TOKENS`) or the `[http.auth]` section in `lens.toml`.
+Provide at least one token before starting the server;
+requests must send it via the `Authorization: Bearer <token>` header.

+### Telemetry

+Tracing is wired through `tracing` + OpenTelemetry.
+Toggle OTLP export with the `[telemetry]` section.
+When enabled the CLI installs a Tokio batch exporter so spans and LSP/HTTP handler instrumentation are emitted to your collector.

+Prometheus-compatible metrics are exposed on `/metrics` once the HTTP server is running.
+Point your Prometheus scrape configuration at the Lens instance to collect request counters, latency histograms, and index statistics.

 ## HTTP API